Toyota Corona: Third generation (T40, T50; 1964)

 The third generation was introduced September 1964, one month before the 1964 Summer Olympics.
 It was available in sedan, two-door hardtop, three-door van, five-door station wagon (also as a van), two coupé utility variants and a five-door hatchback.
 The 40–43 series were reserved for sedans, while commercial vehicles (and wagons) were in the 46 and 47 series.
 Hardtops received 50–55 series model codes, while 56 was reserved for the five-door hatchback.

 The 1965 model marked a return of Toyota to the American market after withdrawing there temporarily in 1961.

 Toyota conducted a public demonstration of the new Corona's performance on the Meishin Expressway, where the new model was tested to 100000 km, and was able to sustain speeds of 140 km/h.
 Toyota released the Corona one year after the debut of the Corona's traditional competitor, the Nissan Bluebird.
 In November 1966, Toyota introduced the Corolla, a smaller vehicle to address the market that needed a more fuel efficient vehicle, allowing the Corona to increase in size.
 0–60 mph time was 15.1 seconds.

 Originally, commercial models (three-door van, coupé utility, and double-cab coupé utility) utilized the 1,198 cc 2P engine, with 55 PS at 5,000 rpm.
 This allowed for a maximum load of 500 kg for the two-seater versions and 300 kg for the five-seaters.
 Heavier loads were better accommodated by the Toyota Stout, while larger commercial grade trucks became available at Toyota Diesel Store locations.
 1967 also saw the debut of a cab over van equipped for both commercial and commuting duties using the Corona engines, called the Toyota HiAce, offering more payload than the Corona was suited for.

 The coupé utility was produced by the former Central Motors between October 1964 and August 1968.
-In July 1965 the 2-door hardtop coupé bodystyle was introduced.
+In July 1965 the 2-door hardtop coupé body style was introduced.

 Top speed for the 1.2-litre Corona is 110 km/h.
 In January 1967 this also became available as a five-door van.
 In April 1967, the larger and more powerful 3P (1.35-litre) and 2R (1.5-litre) engines became available, replacing the lesser 2P in most markets.
 Power of these were 77 and 65 PS respectively.

 The Toyota automatic transmission, marketed as Toyoglide, was introduced on this version of the Corona.
 The 4R (12R in Australian versions) engine that had a displacement of 1587 cc was equipped with a twin SU carburetor (Australian models with 12R engine had one double barrel Aisin downdraft carburetor), and was capable of 90 bhp.
 Disc brakes were also introduced for the front wheels.
 Exports of this Corona proved popular in the US and Europe, with increased engine performance and durability improvements over previous versions.
 In September 1967 alone, Toyota produced 80,000 cars, with 30,000 being Coronas.